 In most places in Australia, the hospital where you have your baby will put you in touch with the child health centre.
 Often, the first time you see the child health nurse will be in your own home.

-You will then have regular appointments at the child health centre.
-They will be able to help you if you can’t get there by yourself — for example, if you have had a caesarean and can’t drive.
+You may then have regular appointments at the child health centre.
+They will be able to help you if you cannot get there by yourself — for example, if you have had a caesarean and cannot drive.
 They will let you know when to come back for health checks or immunisations, or you can make your own appointments whenever you feel you would like to see someone.
 All appointments with the child health centre are free.

-Don’t forget to bring your child’s infant health record whenever you come to a child health centre.
+Do not forget to bring your child’s infant health record whenever you go to a child health centre.

 Where to go for more information